magnuswatn/Cert-Tools/README.md

 Gets certificates from an LDAP URL.
 Primarily useful for Norwegian qualified certificates.

+**Get-CertFromFile**

+Displays information about a certificate loaded from a file

 **Submit-CertToCT**

 Submits a certificate to Certificate Transparency logs.